Statement of Inclusion

 Juniper is currently in training as a Work That Reconnects (WTR) facilitator with the Spiral Journey Facilitator Development Program and is enrolled with the Music as Medicine Project monthly WTR facilitator group.

 Clinically, Juniper utilizes a combination of somatic ecotherapy, mindfulness-based CBT, transpersonal and positive psychology, ancestral healing, ceremony/ritual, dream work, guided imagery, rites of passage, ecological framework and non-ordinary state techniques in office and out-of-office sessions.
-Juniper sent several years specializing in working with mild-severe anxiety issues such as PTSD, OCD, panic disorder and phobias and has experience as a case manager working with substance abuse, homelessness and housing, school based therapy, community organizing, program development and leadership in non-profit organizations.
-Juniper has used the 3-Core Integrative approach specializing in the treatment of anxiety and chronic stress with great success for the last 7 years.
+Juniper spent several years specializing in working with mild-severe anxiety issues such as PTSD, OCD, panic disorder and phobias and has experience as a case manager working with substance abuse, homelessness and housing, school based therapy, community organizing, program development and leadership in non-profit organizations.
+Juniper has used the 3-Core Integrative approach specializing in the treatment of anxiety and chronic stress with great success.

-Juniper's passion and soul work is focused on environmental and social justice based community work and activism.
-They have a lifetime of experience in the wilderness (kayaking, backpacking and hiking) and leading outdoor adventure groups.
+Juniper's passion and soul work is focused on environmental and social justice based community healing work and activism via the art of connection.
+Their focus is on nature based healing, urban earth rooted mysticism and nature connection skill building.
 Juniper leads donation based guided Shinrin Yoku or Forest Bathing walks for the community as well as other outdoor and nature connection programs.
-They are also the president of the Shinrin Yoku Society of Kentuckiana and a founding member of the Southeast Ecotherapy Alliance and a certified KY Master Naturalist.

 Juniper loves all the courses at the Academy and appreciates an eclectic approach.
 Her current favorite is Shinrin-Yoku in Clinical Practice.